 Coloured laminates were used to highlight fridge items and CDs in schedule 2 and 3.
 Prescriptions for schedule 4 CDs were annotated to highlight the 28-day expiry.
 Prescriptions containing high-risk medicines or paediatric medicines were also highlighted with laminates.
 The RP described that he checked if patients receiving lithium, warfarin and methotrexate had had blood tests recently, and gave additional advice as needed.
 Laminates were used to highlight prescriptions that had been identified by the RP as requiring additional counselling by a pharmacist.
 Details of significant interventions were recorded on the patient medication record (PMR).
-Substance misuse services were provided for 10 people.
-The dispenser described how the regular pharmacist would liaise with the prescriber or the key worker to report erratic pick-ups and to discuss any other concerns about users of the service.
+Substance misuse services were provided for approximately 25 people.
+The RP described how he would liaise with the prescriber or the key worker to report erratic pick-ups and to discuss any other concerns about users of the service.